Global Models for Time Series Forecasting: A Simulation Study: Data Generating Processes

 The Mackey-Glass Equation forms another DGP that can be used to simulate complex patterns in time series data.
 This equation was first introduced in a research studying first-order non-linear Differential-Delay Equations (DDE) which describe physiological control systems~\citep{mackey1977}.
 The Mackey-Glass Equation was specifically used to explain the fluctuations of white blood cells in the human body under certain cases of chronic leukemia.
 The solutions of these DDEs can be chaotic and thus cause complexity in the underlying time series.
 The Mackey-Glass equation is defined as in Equation \ref{eqn:mackey_glass}.

 In Equation \ref{eqn:mackey_glass}, $\tau$ is called the delay whereas $\beta, \gamma, n > 0$ are parameters that determine the periodicity and the chaos induced into the resulting series.
 Following from Equation \ref{eqn:mackey_glass}, the solution to the Mackey-Glass equation is as shown in Equation \ref{eqn:mackey_glass_solution}.
 Therefore, Equation \ref{eqn:mackey_glass_solution} can be directly used to simulate complex time series.
 For this study we use the Mackey-Glass based time series generation implemented in the \texttt{nolitsa} Python package~\citep{nolitsa}.
-Most of the publicly available implementations of Mackey-Glass based series generation use $\beta = 0.2, \gamma = 0.1, n = 10,$ and $ \tau \geq 17$.
-These are also the default values in the \texttt{nolitsa} package, with $\tau$ being equal to $23$.
-Usually, $n \approxeq 10$ are the values which create chaos in the resulting series.
-Following common practice, we use the default values of the parameters in the \texttt{nolitsa} package to generate series for all homogeneous scenarios.
-As for the heterogeneous cases, the values for $\beta, \gamma$, and $n$ are retained at the defaults to ensure chaos while $\tau$ is sampled randomly from the Uniform Distribution $U(17, 100)$.
-Once generated likewise, the series are shifted to eliminate small values below 1.

 Table \ref{tab:time_series_simulation_techniques} provides an overall summary of the aforementioned techniques used for time series simulation.
 Here, the \textit{Function} and \textit{Package} columns provide the references to the respective software implementations of the simulation techniques used in our experiments.
 The Chaotic Logistic Map DGP is implemented by ourselves and does not involve any already existing software packages.
 The table furthermore indicates a characterisation of the generated time series in terms of their linearity.